 - GLENAFTON ATHLETIC 1 (1)

 - SAUCHIE JUNIORS 0 (0)

 GLENAFTON TO THE FORE AND SEE OFF SAUCHIE

 Glenafton progressed to the last four of the Scottish Junior Cup for the 10th time in the club’s history with a 1-0 win over Sauchie in what was the first meeting between the two sides.
-Thanks to hard work of committee and volunteers the park passed an early morning pitch inspection and thankfully the heavy rain forecast for the afternoon failed to precipitate.
+Thanks to the hard work of the committee and volunteers the park passed an early morning pitch inspection and thankfully the heavy rain forecast for the afternoon failed to precipitate.

-Flowing football was always going to be challenging on the difficult surface however it was following a neat interchange of passes in a crowded box that set up a chance on 4 minutes for the Glens through Mick McCann’s lob from the 18-yard line that skimmed of the top of the bar with the keeper Greg Matiland a spectator.
-Sauchie spurned a good chance a minute later following a corner kick to the back post where two of their players challenge in the air for the same ball and the effort go wide.
+Flowing football was always going to be challenging on the difficult surface however it was following a neat interchange of passes in a crowded box that set up a chance on 4 minutes for the Glens through Mick McCann’s lob from the 18-yard line that skimmed of the top of the bar with keeper Greg Matiland a spectator.
+Sauchie spurned a good chance a minute later following a corner kick to the back post where two of their players challenged in the air for the same ball and the effort went wide.
 Back came Glenafton and went ahead on 12 minutes.
 David Gray deep on the left side switched play to the right for Ryan Borris to gather the ball and progress to right hand corner of the penalty box before drilling a low ball into the danger area for Chris Dallas to guide it home before keeper and defender could react.

 The home side continued to press for a second goal without seriously testing Maitland while closing down the free scoring Sauchie.
 Ally Park and Gray bossing the midfield and Ryan McChesney winning most things in the air to break down any Sauchie moves not played on the tricky surface.